 Language in the infrastructure bill clarifies the definition of “broker” to include crypto-miners for IRS purposes.
 The language was opposed by the crypto-mining and blockchain industry since it could be interpreted to impact crypto-miners and other companies involved in operating blockchain networks, including software and hardware developers.
-Although Senators from both major parties struck a compromise on Monday before today’s vote to exclude miners and other transaction “validators” from these IRS reporting requirements, the agreed upon measure didn’t clear the Senate after Sens.
-Richard Shelby (R., Ala.) and Bernie Sanders (Ind., Vt.) fought over allowing any amendments on the floor.
-This was not targeted at crypto, but it killed caused the compromise to be excluded.
+Although Senators from both major parties struck a compromise on Monday before today’s vote to exclude miners and other transaction “validators” from these IRS reporting requirements, the agreed-upon measure didn’t clear the Senate after Senator Shelby and Senator Sanders fought over allowing any amendments on the floor.
+This was not targeted at crypto, but it caused the compromise to be excluded.

 The bill is now heading to the House for a possible vote.
 Representatives in the House may seek to insert and pass the Senate’s negotiated amendment, but that could be procedurally difficult as it would open the bill to other amendments.
 This could be a Pandora’s box the architects of the bill would find risky and therefore oppose.

 Blockchain professionals are concerned that miners would be faced with unworkable reporting requirements if they are considered to be brokers.
 Their duty to collect tax information on transactions and issue 1099 forms, they argue, is not in line with their function.
 Those within the industry say blockchain operators have no way of knowing a transaction’s cost basis; they can’t track “customers” and certainly can’t issue 1099 forms.
 They simply can’t comply with the rule, and therefore may need to set up shop outside any U.S. jurisdiction.